oneconcern/datamon/docs/usage/datamon_config.md

 ## datamon config

-Commands to manage a config
+Commands to manage the config file

 ### Synopsis

-Commands to manage datamon CLI config.
+Commands to manage datamon local CLI config file.

-Configuration for datamon is the common set of flags that are needed for most commands and do not change across runs, analogous to "git config ...".
+The local datamon configuration file contains the common set of flags that are needed for most commands and do not change across runs, analogous to "git config ...".

+You may force a specific local config file using the $DATAMON_CONFIG environment variable (must be some yaml or json file).

 ### Options